-The PBX systems, however, have a set of in-built functions that do not allow such integrations.
+The PBX phone systems, however, have a set of in-built functions that do not allow such integrations.

 Automation to save time

-The latest contact center software comes fitted with auto dialers and other tools to reduce manual tasks.
-Various advanced auto dialers such as Predictive, Progressive, and Power help to save the time of service agents and employees.
+The latest contact center software comes fitted with auto-dialers and other tools to reduce manual tasks.
+Various advanced auto-dialers such as Predictive, Progressive, and Power help to save time of service agents and employees.

 Most of us are in the hybrid and remote working phase today, and the trend is likely to linger.
 Some organizations have already put systems in place to adapt to the ‘new normal’.
 Whilst, some are in the transitory phase.
 What this means is that you need to be prepared for a 24-hour working environment with remote work support.
 A contact center augurs well for these tasks.
 Nowadays, the software offers many features to let employees transition seamlessly and work.
 All this with no extra investment, only minor tweaks.